prometheus/docs/content/docs/operating/configuration.md

 ### Target groups `<target_group>`

 A `target_group` allows specifying a list of targets and a common label set for them.
-They are the canoncial way to specify static targets in a scrape configuration.
+They are the canonical way to specify static targets in a scrape configuration.

 ```
 # The targets specified by the target group.